OctopusDeploy/blog/blog/2022-q3/microservices-and-frameworks/index.md

 Delivering software through microservices is a modern development approach with many benefits, for developers and customers alike.

-Especially useful for web applications, software built this way sees each *feature* hosted in a separate container.
-Users then access the whole application and its features through a front end (also in its own container), unaware of the difference in delivery.
+Using microservices means developing an application in separate, independent services.
+Users then access the whole application and its features through a front end, unaware of the difference in delivery.

-Despite the benefits, there are things to consider before developing in microservices, like the software structure and the team's processes.
+Despite the benefits, there are things to consider before developing in microservices, such as the software's structure and the team's processes.
 Thankfully, many microservices frameworks exist to help lift some of that load.
 In this post, we look at:

 - Benefits of developing in microservices
 - The concept of frameworks and why you should consider them